asbor/iu-project-software-engineering/documents/00-Development-Journal/Week-02.md

 2. I encountered a minor issue with organizing the folder structure for the documentation, since Gitbook apparently requires a specific format.
 I resolved this by reverse-engineering the structure of the Gitbook documentation and adapting my own to match.

+3. I have been struggling with building a overall documentation structure which fits this project.
+I have been looking at the [Arc42](https://arc42.org/) template, and i am considering to use it as a base for the documentation.

 ### What did I learn?

 * I have expanded my knowledge of the `markdown` language.